claytron/pentadactyl-solarized/README.md

 find any bugs with the current implementation, please enter an issue in the tracker:

+This theme clears out all highlighting settings before applying its own in order to avoid bleed over from other themes.

 https://github.com/claytron/pentadactyl-solarized/issues

 If you appreciate the work done on this colorscheme, you could buy me a beer via [Gittip](https://www.gittip.com/claytron/) :)